DippyArtu/gnl/README.md

 proud to say that the code has NO memory leaks to clean up the library files, run `cd ./libft && make clean`

-sadly, had to rewrite it using a static array to store the data instead of lists (which would be prefered), but
+sadly, had to rewrite it using a static array to store the data instead of using lists (which would be prefered), due to some Moulinette error I wasn't able to figure out how to solve, but this implemintation works pretty good too.